The Jerry Lewis MDA Labor Day Telethon: 1966 through the 1970s

-Emboldened by positive word of mouth generated from the telethon's success in attracting both donations and celebrity appearances, the event's organizers would seek out a wider audience in 1968 by offering a live broadcast to stations outside the New York City market.
+Emboldened by positive word of mouth generated from the telethon's success in attracting both donations and celebrity appearances, the event's organizers sought out a wider audience in 1968 by offering a live broadcast to stations outside the New York City market.
 Before that, however, approval needed to be gained from the Theater Authority, an organization that represented theatrical-related talent unions whose permission was required before their membership could perform at benefits, such as telethons, without reimbursement.
-MDAA would gain the Theater Authority's permission and proceed to form a family of stations that would later be billed as "The Love Network."
+MDA gained the Theater Authority's permission and proceed to form a family of stations that was later billed as "The Love Network."
 Joining WNEW-TV in that 1968 telecast were: